hudsonpepper/Weather-Tracker/README.md

 # Weather Tracker [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is designed to be a weather tracker.
+This project is designed to be a minimalistic weather tracker.
 It saves your previously searched for cities and gives you both the current and future weather conditions.

 Technologies Used:
 1. HTML